A Girl Called Sild

 Food businesses run on tight margins, but the best and most successful are without a doubt those who put quality before net profit; fantastic food is the headline act and from there should everything else be derived.
 I am blessed to be a chef; my role is to put delicious, healthy, well-sourced food in front of hungry folks, to inspire, to educate and to share...

-I have recently headed up the team at Genji UK relaunching their flag ship restaurant in Whole Foods Market at the mighty Barker building in Kensington as Sushi and Robata.
+Back in 2016 I head up the team at Genji UK relaunching their flag ship restaurant in Whole Foods Market at the mighty Barker building in Kensington as Sushi and Robata.
 I am now focusing on my teaching and working as a consultant to the sushi industry across Europe.
-2018 was a special year working on my second book Robata – Healthy Japanese Home Grilling which will be published by Jacqui Small on the 19th of April this year.
+2018 was a special year working on my second book Robata – Healthy Japanese Home Grilling published by Jacqui Small on the 19th of April this year.